 Timing, budgeting, and team composition,

-...and many other exercises tailored to the particular business and type of product.
+...and many other exercises tailored to the particular business and product type.

 Design and Improve

-This stage is about the actual design of the user experience, the prototyping of intuitive interactions, and finding solutions that are effective in solving customer's problems seamlessly.
-This is where stakeholders and the creative team have to collaborate closely.
+This stage is about the actual design of the user experience, the prototyping of intuitive interactions, and finding solutions that are effective in solving customers' problems seamlessly.
+Here, stakeholders and the creative team start to collaborate closely.

-After the digital product is working, it's the start of a new level.
-Now it is time to test and collect user data to update the product and make it even more user-friendly and customer-centric.
+After the digital product is up and running, it is time to test and collect user data to update the product and make it even more user-friendly and customer-centric.